positivamarkets/laradock/README.md

 [MIT License](https://github.com/laradock/laradock/blob/master/LICENSE) (MIT)

+# Nginx certbot sertificate

-# Get your initial certificate
+## Get your initial certificate

 Run `certbot.sh` in the docker container.
 It'll see that it didn't fetch any certifcates yet and run the inital setup.